voyager1winterberry/cse372-01srs/srsV5-0.md

 The user interfaces will be the functionality of the app.
 This functionality is what the user will see when in the app.

 * The myJym app will include a built-in messaging system to allow communication between users.
 * The myJym app will include a sign-in page and a login page for the user.

-* The myJym app will use the current systems keyboard to allow user input.

-* The myJym app will have interactive buttons that will do different things according to the buttons pressed.
-These buttons will change the current page, modify workouts, and work with myJym’s built-in messaging.

-* The myJym app will have a search bar that will allow the user to search for anything regarding the application such as different workouts.
+* The myJym app will have a search bar that will allow the user to search for workouts, trainers, and pages.
 The search bar will allow for quick searches for the user's needs.
 * The myJym app will have a settings page which will have everything in the page that the user can see and change in the app.
 Settings will include the user's profile and trainers they work with.

-* The myJym app will have a workout page which will allow the user to create, delete, modify, and save workouts.
+* The myJym app will have a workout page which will allow the user to CRUD workouts.

-* The mJym app will have a myGym page which will find the gym you will be going to and a built-in map of that gym.
+* The myJym app will have a myGym page which will find the gym you will be going to and a built-in map of that gym.
+* The myJym app will allow the user to update their profile through the app.

 #### 1.3.1.3 Hardware Interfaces <a name="1.3.1.3-hardware-interfaces" />
-A hardware interface specifies the plugs, sockets, cables and electrical signals that pass through each line between the CPU and a peripheral device or communications network.
+A hardware interface for the myJym app will be using internet and cell services.

 * Since the application will be run over the internet and cell service data, most of the hardware requirements will ensure the ios and android devices are able to connect to the internet.
 Since myJym will be a fitness app, features of myJym shall require users to have the feature of location tracking for personal coach and exercise equipment tutorial videos on their mobile device.
 Preferably, iPhone 6 and later gen, for the purpose of app store update reasons.
 The version of the iOS system shall be 15.1.1, and android system shall be 11.